abhishekchaudhary2810/Network-CA/README.md

 COPY index.html /usr/share/nginx/html/index.html                                --> this will copy the index.html file to nginx server

-EXPOSE 80                                                                       --> application will run port 80
+EXPOSE 80                                                                       --> application will run port on 80

 ## Ansible Playbook to start the Docker and building the Docker Image